dilantha000/AssurityProject/README.md

 ## description

-Purpose of this testcase's are to verify Acceptance criterias are returns the correct values.
+Purpose of this testcase's are to verify Acceptance criterias are returns the correct values, and sample out put is given below.

 Name  = "Carbon credits"
 CanRelist = true